Ici Radio-Canada Télé: Current affairs

 Investigative reporting is broadcast weekly as Enquête.
-In 2008, the program tested the safety levels of Tasers in the wake of concerns raised after a Polish immigrant died after RCMP police officers fired a Taser in Vancouver International Airport.
+In 2008, the program tested the safety levels of tasers in the wake of concerns raised after a Polish immigrant died after RCMP police officers fired a Taser in Vancouver International Airport.
 Other shows such as Découverte raised concerns about the safety of overhead bridges in Montreal after the collapse of a bridge in 2007.

 There is also weekly programming on political affairs concerning the National Assembly of Quebec and the House of Commons of Canada with Les coulisses du pouvoir (The Corridors of Power).
 Science and technology issues are covered in Découverte and agricultural and rural topics in La semaine verte.
 Consumer affairs are covered in L'épicerie and Facture.

 Sports

-From 1952 to 2004, the network was home to weekly French-language broadcasts of ice hockey matches involving the Montreal Canadiens, called La Soirée du hockey.
+From 1952 to 2004, the network was home to weekly French-language broadcasts of hockey matches involving the Montreal Canadiens, called La Soirée du hockey.
 The show was discontinued when broadcast rights reverted to RDS.
 Viewers outside Quebec were able to continue watching games via Radio-Canada stations until 2006 when RDS became exclusive broadcasters.
 Radio-Canada was also the home of the Montreal Alouettes before moving to RDS.
 It was also home for many years to French-language television broadcasts of the Montreal Expos.

 After briefly losing the rights to V and RDS as part of the CTV/Rogers consortium, CBC/Radio-Canada re-gained rights to the Olympic Games in 2014, with Radio-Canada as main French-language broadcaster.
 The CBC's rights have since been renewed through 2024.

 Entertainment

 The most popular entertainment shows on the network are variety shows such as Tout le monde en parle and M pour musique, sketch shows like Les invincibles and Et Dieu créa...
 Laflaque and dramas such as Les Hauts et les bas de Sophie Paquin, Virginie and Tout sur moi.

 Tout le monde en parle in particular is a long-running talk show imported from the same show of the same name in France and has featured high-profile guests, such as Julie Couillard and former Action démocratique du Québec leader Mario Dumont.
 A weekly music show called Studio 12 appears on Sundays.

-Although the bulk of the prime-time schedule is Quebec-produced, a few dubbed shows from the US have also aired in prime-time, such as Perdus, Beautées désepérées, and Chère Betty.
+Although the bulk of the prime-time schedule is Quebec-produced, a few dubbed shows from the US have also aired in prime-time, such as Lost (as Perdus), Desperate Housewives (Beautées désepérées), and Ugly Betty (Chère Betty).

 On New Year's Eve, Radio-Canada presents Bye Bye, a sketch comedy special satirizing news stories and events from the past year (comparable to the Royal Canadian Air Farce New Year's Eve specials formerly shown by the English-language CBC Television).
 In recent years it has become the most-watched program of the year on Quebecois television; the 2021 edition of Bye Bye was the most-watched program in Quebecois television history, and four out of the top five overall were editions of Bye Bye.